MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 To use AI-powered copilot features in Power Pages:

 - Your tenant administrator must turn on the setting [Publish Copilots with AI features](/microsoft-copilot-studio/security-and-governance) in the Power Platform admin center.
 - Copilot uses Microsoft Copilot Studio generative answers.
-Learn more about generative answers in Copilot Studio in [Knowledge sources overview](/microsoft-copilot-studio/nlu-boost-conversations#whats-supported).
+Learn more about quotas and limits in [Quotas, limits, app registration, certificates, and configuration values for Copilot Studio](/microsoft-copilot-studio/requirements-quotas).

 ## Add a copilot